Brewers vs. Cardinals: Betting Trends, Records ATS, Home/Road Splits

 Brewers vs. Cardinals: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Paul Goldschmidt and Mark Canha will hit the field when the St. Louis Cardinals and Milwaukee Brewers meet on Monday at Busch Stadium.
+Paul Goldschmidt and Tyrone Taylor will take the field when the St. Louis Cardinals and Milwaukee Brewers meet on Tuesday at Busch Stadium.

-The favored Brewers have -175 moneyline odds to win against the underdog Cardinals, who are listed at +145.
-The over/under is 9 runs for the contest.
+Bookmakers list the Brewers as -125 favorites on the moneyline, while giving the underdog Cardinals +105 moneyline odds to win.
+The matchup's total is set at 8.5 runs.

 Rep your team with officially licensed Brewers gear!
 Head to Fanatics to find jerseys, shirts, and much more.